Taimoor109/Data_Analysis_Portfolio/README.md

 **The goal** is to clean data set and create a visualization.
 **Skills:** data cleaning, detecting data anomalies, python coding, data visualization, descriptive statistics, dealing with outliers, A/B tests, and data transforms.
 **Technology:** Python, Pandas, Numpy, Scipy Stats, Seaborn, Matplotlib, Statsmodels Stats.
-**Results:** python functions to calculate and plot users retention, hypothesis testing, detecting statistically significant result with a recommendation to push tested in-app changes into production, a set of metrics to evaluate success of promotion campaign.
+**Results:** python functions to calculate and plot users retention, hypothesis testing, detecting statistically significant results with a recommendation to push tested in-app changes into production, and a set of metrics to evaluate the success of the promotion campaign.

 ### A Landing Page Design Experiment
 **Code:** [`notebook.ipynb`](https://github.com/nktnlx/side_projects/blob/master/4_career_factory/notebook.ipynb)